siheming/mspypeline/doc/source/settings_and_configuration.rst

 Analysis Design
 ~~~~~~~~~~~~~~~
-| To perform comparative data analysis, the ``mspypeline`` assumes that data consists of samples that can be arranged
+| To perform comparative data analysis, ``mspypeline`` assumes that data consists of samples that can be arranged
   into a tree structure resembling the experimental setup.
 Different samples of an experiment are arranged
   in groups and subgroups dependent on the samples name.
 This naming convention is the key principal to draw comparisons
   between distinct samples of different groups/at different levels.
 The analysis design can be of any level of depth.